qayyamj/WEBD6201-W2021-LAB3/README.md

-# WEBD6201-W2021-Lab3-Starter
+# WEBD6201-W2021-LAB3

-This is a starter project for Lab 3
+This is my Lab 3 project demonstrating the use of AJAX for a single page application.